 Refer to the following chart to estimate how many diapers you will need per 24 hour period.

-What Else Do I Need to Buy With My Cloth Diapers
+What Else Do I Need to Buy with for Cloth Diapers

 You might want to purchase a diaper sprayer which can easily be attached to your toilet to flush the solids out of a dirty diaper.